 If that doesn’t entice you to implement a simple Facebook marketing strategy for your business, we’re not sure what will!
 One of the biggest reasons businesses don’t adopt a Facebook marketing strategy is out of fear that it’s complicated to create, or that it won’t yield results.
 However, both assumptions are incorrect.

-Build your very own Facebook marketing strategy with these 4 steps
+Build your Facebook marketing strategy with these 4 simple steps

 1. Set goals that go beyond Facebook metrics

 Something that businesses often get hung up on is the number of followers they have.
 Though this is important for growing your brand awareness, something that is far more important than the number of followers you have is the number of conversions you make from the platform.
 We know what you’re thinking: “How do I get more conversions without thousands of followers?”
 The truth is, you don’t have to have thousands of followers to make more conversions — you just have to attract high-quality followers that are truly interested in your products and services.

 To do so, you’ll want to post informational content, share beneficial videos, and link users to your website.
 All of these Facebook content strategies can help you accomplish your true goal, which is more customers and conversions.

 If you’re wondering why our second tip is to invite users to like your page when we just explained why follower count isn’t all that matters, hang tight.
 Your main concentration should be attracting high-quality followers to your account by posting fantastic content and sharing links to your website.
 However, as long as you know that that’s your main goal, increasing your followers to help with brand awareness can be beneficial.

 When someone chooses to follow your page, it means they’ll get updates every time you post something to your timeline.
 You could say that attracting followers is part of the secret sauce — if you want people to see your products, services, and content every time you post, they have to follow you first.
 Of course, it’s possible for you to gain followers without inviting users, and you will.